srvk/how2-dataset/README.md

 We provide instructions and configuration files to reproduce three baselines on multi-modal speech-to-text, multi-modal machine translation, and multi-modal summarization.

 ## How2 Evaluate
 Here are instructions on how to score and submit our three challenge tasks.
+Report scores on the `test` set for each task.

 ### ASR